 - Subscribe to alert services.
 Check with your local Emergency Management Agency for availability.

-- At Wright State, various methods may be used to notify you of an emergency including, the Simplex® building notification system, emergency text messaging, email, WSU homepage postings, local TV and radio, and others.
+- At Wright State, various methods may be used to notify you of an emergency including, the Simplex® building notification system, emergency text messaging, email, Wright State University homepage postings, local TV and radio, and others.

 - Download and complete the Family Emergency Plan template.